B-I-T-C-H/webserver/README.md

 ```
 You will need to set up information in the `.env` file, which is included in our Dropbox folder.
 Make sure to add your own Reddit username and password.

+After you fill in information on the `.env` file, copy and paste it into the newly cloned folder.

+Also the `.env` file is a hidden file, so make sure you look for that.

 To run, type:
 ```
 node server.js
 ```
 Although it's a better idea to use nodemon.

-Also the `.env` file is a hidden file, so make sure you look for that.